Greece, Turkey in border dispute after alleged island occupation | DW | 25.05.2020

 The fact is, however, the Greek-Turkish border has always been in a state of flux.
 "Over time, the riverbed of the Evros has changed, which is absolutely normal in this region," said Constantinos Filis, executive director at the Athens-based Institute of International Relations.
 "For this reason alone, there may be slight changes in the border."

 Filis told DW that it wasn't clear whether Turkish security forces had illegally entered Greek territory.
-But that didn't stop Greece's left-wing opposition, under the leadership of former Prime Minister Alexis Tsipras, from demanding the government make a statement addressing "Turkey's arbitrary and aggressive actions."
+But that didn't stop Greece's left-wing opposition, under the leadership of former Prime Minister Alexis Tsipras, from demanding the government address "Turkey's arbitrary and aggressive actions."
 But Greece's armed forces have dismissed reports of a Turkish incursion, and even right-wing daily Dimokratia, known for its regular attacks on Turkey, has expressed doubt over the incident.

 Proxy conflict